Particular/docs.particular.net/tutorials/nservicebus-sagas/3-integration/tutorial.md

 snippet: ShipWithMaple-Routing

-Next, let's create the `ShippingEscalation` timeout class, which will serve as the alarm clock or reminder service for our saga.
+Next, let's create the `ShippingEscalation` timeout class, which will serve as our saga's alarm clock or reminder service.

 In the **Shipping** project, go to the `ShipOrderWorkflow` and add `ShippingEscalation` as a *nested internal* class.

 snippet: ShippingEscalationTimeout

 Note that the `ShippingEscalation` timeout class should be **nested inside** the `ShipOrderWorkflow` class and marked as `internal`.
 It is very tightly coupled to the `ShipOrderWorkflow`—there's no need to use it anywhere else.
-It also doesn't need any special interface or contents.
+It also doesn't need any special interface or content.
 A timeout, after all, is just an alarm clock—we get all we need to know just from the type name.
 Everything else will already exist in the saga's stored data.

 NOTE: For more on saga timeouts, see [NServiceBus sagas: Timeouts](/tutorials/nservicebus-sagas/3-integration/).

-Now, in our `ShipOrderWorkflow` class we can implement the `Handle` method as follows:
+Now, in our `ShipOrderWorkflow` class, we can implement the `Handle` method as follows:

 snippet: HandleShipOrder

-We've sent a `ShipWithMaple` command and requested a `ShippingEscalation` timeout of 20 seconds so that if Maple doesn't respond within that time we can ship with Alpine instead.
+We've sent a `ShipWithMaple` command and requested a `ShippingEscalation` timeout of 20 seconds so that if Maple doesn't respond within that time, we can ship with Alpine instead.
 Also, notice how we can use `Data.OrderId` immediately—because of the mapping in our `ConfigureHowToFindSaga` method, NServiceBus already knows that the saga data's `OrderId` property needs to be filled using the message's `OrderId` property, so it helpfully prefills this for us.

 {{NOTE:
 **Why 20 seconds?**